reselbob/TerrificTacos/README.md

 # Running the project

-To run the bash script that executes all aspects of the Event Sourcing demonstration, execute the following command:
+To run the bash script that executes the Event Sourcing demonstration project, execute the following command:

 ```bash
 sh runScenario.sh
 ```

+The bash script sends signals (a.k.a. *events*) into the project's web server.
+A signal represents a step in the demonstration application's workflow process.
+The web server stores the signal and forwards it onto the workflow which executes the step corresponding to the submitted signal.
+Also, after the bash script is done submitting signals to the workflow, the script then replays the workflow by resubmitting the signals orginally stored by the web server.

 # Be advised

 This project is a very simple demonstration of the essentials of event sourcing.
-Production grade support for event sourcing is technologically complex.
-This project does not address any of the complexities such as coordinating replay behavior with ongoing signal storage and processing.
-Also, the project does not address the complexities of supporting concurrency when millions of workflows are executing.
+Production grade support for event sourcing requires complex technology that goes well beyond the basics used in this demonstration project.
+This project does not address complexities such as coordinating replay behavior with ongoing signal storage and processing or supporting concurrency when millions of workflows are executing.

-Typically, systems that support event sourcing at a production level use some type of message broker as well as a framework to support concurrency.
-Good examples of production grade technologies that support event sourcing at scale are [Temporal](https://docs.temporal.io/) and [Akka](https://doc.akka.io/docs/akka/current/typed/persistence.html) for Java and Scala.
+Typically, systems that support event sourcing at a production level use some type of message broker to manage messages as well as a framework to support concurrency.
+[Temporal](https://docs.temporal.io/) and [Akka](https://doc.akka.io/docs/akka/current/typed/persistence.html) for Java and Scala are good examples of production grade technologies that support event sourcing at scale.

 # Understanding the use case